-Many physical phenomena are described by using different mathematical models.
+Physical phenomena can be described by using different mathematical models.
 "Model" is a set of equations and/or other mathematical relationships able to capture the patterns of the events and then describe, forecast and control them.
 General laws and constitutive relationships are the main pillars of the mathematical models.
 In industrial activities mathematical modelling has become largely widespread, followed by analysis and numerical simulation.
 Ordinary (ODEs) as well as partial differential equations (PDEs) result from the applications of models in the Engineering and Physics fields.
-The course gives a glimpse of the most employed numerical methods for solving either ODEs or PDEs, focusing also on the way they are implemented.
+The course gives a glimpse of the most employed numerical methods for solving either ODEs or PDEs, focusing also on their implementation.
 Massive use of Matlab® is accomplished to test the different methods and their programming methods during the course interactively and several examples using Matlab coding are discussed and implemented.